Luxembourg: Communications

-Luxembourg is connected to all major European Internet Exchanges (AMS-IX Amsterdam, DE-CIX Frankfurt, LINX London), datacenters and POPs through redundant optical networks.
+Luxembourg is connected to all major European Internet Exchanges (AMS-IX Amsterdam, DE-CIX Frankfurt, LINX London), datacentres and POPs through redundant optical networks.
 In addition, the country is connected to the virtual meetme room services (vmmr) of the international data hub operator Ancotel.
 This enables Luxembourg to interconnect with all major telecommunication operators and data carriers worldwide.
 The interconnection points are in Frankfurt, London, New York and Hong Kong.
 Luxembourg has established itself as one of the leading financial technology (FinTech) hubs in Europe, with the Luxembourg government supporting initiatives like the Luxembourg House of Financial Technology.

-Some 20 data centers are operating in Luxembourg.
-Six data centers are Tier IV Design certified: three of ebrc, two of LuxConnect and one of European Data Hub.
-In a survey on nine international data centers carried out in December 2012 and January 2013 and measuring availability (up-time) and performance (delay by which the data from the requested website was received), the top three positions were held by Luxembourg data centers.
+Some 20 data centres are operating in Luxembourg.
+Six data centres are Tier IV Design certified: three of ebrc, two of LuxConnect and one of European Data Hub.
+In a survey on nine international data centres carried out in December 2012 and January 2013 and measuring availability (up-time) and performance (delay by which the data from the requested website was received), the top three positions were held by Luxembourg data centres.

 Energy

 Luxembourg has a high demand for transportation fuels and fossil fuels.
-But despite that, Luxembourg's climate law sets a goal that by 2030 it would have reduced emission down to 55%.
-As well as getting 49% of all cars to be electric by 2030.
-Luxembourg has adopted some measures to reach that goal.
-Including a carbon tax that encourage renewable generations.
+Despite that, Luxembourg's climate law sets a goal that by 2030 it would have reduced emission down to 55%, as well as getting 49% of all cars to be electric by 2030.
+Luxembourg has adopted some measures to reach that goal, including a carbon tax that encourage renewable generations.
 Several groups also support energy efficiency.

-Healthcare

-According to data from the World Health Organization, healthcare spending on behalf of the government of Luxembourg topped $4.1 Billion, amounting to about $8,182 for each citizen in the nation.
-Luxembourg allows residents to choose their own doctor.
-While also having public healthcare cover 80% to 90% of all healthcare costs.
-The nation of Luxembourg collectively spent nearly 7% of its Gross domestic product on health, placing it among the highest spending countries on health services and related programs in 2010, and 6th place in highest health index of countries in Europe in 2023.

 Demographics

 Largest towns

 Population density in Luxembourg by communes.
-The main urban area, Luxembourg City, is located in the south-center of the country.
+The main urban area, Luxembourg City, is located in the south-centre of the country.